MohamedAbdo202/Marvel-Movies/README.md

 ## Getting Started

 Its Marvel Movie App

 • APIs

 • Register • Login Using Firbase

 • Paggination for the data  to display 5 items  and when scroll load more

 • Create Function To Get Related Movies By Compare First Title Name of Each Movie

 • Details Page For information of The Movies

 • Used SharedPrefrences To Store The data From Api to get it if There is No Internet Connection

 • responsive for Mobiles.
-Developed using Dart, Flutter, API, Firebase ,Cubit,Clean Architecture.
+Developed using Dart, Flutter, API, Firebase ,Cubit,Clean Architecture,injection.

 Link Video: https://drive.google.com/file/d/1dfWDfZYnRgn3pb3YuqN9mzRr2DnLpQ6a/view?usp=drive_link